Mako Nakagawa: Career and Activism

 Nakagawa worked as an educator for many years.
 Nakagawa co-developed and directed the Rainbow Program, a diversity training program for elementary school students in the Seattle Public School system.
 Nakagawa also was an elementary school principal.
 Later on, she worked as a multicultural specialist with the Washington State Office of Superintendent of Public Instruction, where she developed educational curriculum and developed the concept of "cooperative pluralism."

 Nakagawa started her own educational consulting business, Mako & Associates, which specialized in assisting clients interested in projects related to diversity training and Japanese American experiences in World War 2.

 In 1981, Nakagawa helped her father prepare his testimony for the Commission on Wartime Relocation and Internment of Civilians.
 She translated his testimony to English and read it aloud during the hearing, as well as served as a translator for her father.

 Nakagawa was also heavily involved in many Japanese American advocacy organizations.
 She was an active member of the Japanese American Citizen's League, serving as Seattle chapter president in 1983 and working with the national board.
 Nakagawa spearheaded JACL's campaign to eliminate the euphemistic wording that is commonly used when describing Japanese American experiences during World War II.
 She presented this campaign at JACL conferences in 2010 and 2011.
 On July 7, 2012, the completed handbook of outdated terms was unanimously implemented.

 In 2019, Nakagawa published Child Prisoner in American Concentration Camps, a memoir of her incarceration.

 Personal life

 Nakagawa had three children, Daren, Bradly Kenji and DeeAn.

-She was a fan of the Seattle Seahawks.
+She was a big fan of the Seattle Seahawks.

 Death

-She died on April 4, 2021.
+She died on April 24, 2021.